Bürgerturm

 Are there restrooms and cafes?

-Nearby amenities, including restrooms and cafes, can be found in the vicinity of the Bürgerturm, enhancing your visit.
+Nearby facilities, including restrooms and cafes, can often be found in the surrounding area.
+It’s advisable to check ahead for specific locations.

 What should I wear?